 - Next, roast the beets in the oven for about 35-40 minutes.
 This can vary depending on the size of beets.
 Larger beets take longer to roast, smaller, less time.
 They’re ready when a fork yields to gentle pressure.

 - Last, slip the skins off using gentle pressure.
 The warmer the beet, the easier to peel.

 Do I Have to Peel Beets Before Roasting Them?

 Roasting beets using the method in this recipe, there’s no need to peel the beets before roasting them.
 After cooking and depending on how the beets will be used is when the skin can be removed.
 Peeling is optional however.

 I like to peel the skin off when using beets for pickling, in salads, on sandwiches and pureed in dip.
 If I have a batch of baby beets and I’m simply enjoying them as a side or in a salad, I leave the skin on because it tends to be sweeter and more tender than larger beets.

 - If buying beets is new territory, try a few different varieties to see which variety you prefer.
 A combination of golden and red beets make a beautiful salad.
-TIP: Roast them in separate vessels however as the red will taint the beautiful color of golden beets.
+TIP: Roast gold and red beets in separate vessels since the red beets will taint the beautiful color of golden beets.

-- Peeling beets after roasting is optional.
+- Peeling beets shortly after roasting while the beets are still warm is the best time to peel them as the skin slips right off.
 For small (baby) beets, I leave the skin on.
 For larger beet root, I peel right after roasting.
 I find the peel on larger beets to be a little bitter.

 - The larger the beet, the longer the roast.
 Keep an eye on the time and check a few times while roasting.
 The beets are done when a fork or knife inserted meets little resistance.